ilyaigpetrov/test-task-csharp-aspnet-saritasa-2014/Task 1. ASP.NET DataLayer to ExchangeRate Rest Service/README.md

 works and proves the concepts.
 2)
 I'm not a professional APS.NET MVC developer so some of my
-solutions may be out of the supposed way to do the things.
+solutions may be out of the supposed way of doing things.

 Design Decisions